Muterra/doc-golix/readme.md

 Like the Rust programming language, Muse aspires to be a [zero-cost abstraction](http://blog.rust-lang.org/2015/05/11/traits.html): what you don't use, you don't pay for; what you do use, you couldn't hand-code any better.
 Unlike previous federated social protocols (Diaspora, Tent, Hubzilla, etc), Muse operates at a highly-restricted abstraction: it produces authenticated, confidential, verified byte messages from arbitrary, insecure bytestream sources, but places no restrictions or specifications of what those messages might be.

+Quick technical overview:

+1. End-to-end symmetric encryption for all data, eliminating site-specific privacy concerns.
+2. A unified protocol interface for storing persistent objects on any network data host
+3. Asynchronous communication for the entire network, constructed using that storage protocol as a buffer
+4. Static and dynamic content-based addresses (muids) bound to individual data containers by any network participants
+5. Object deletion via garbage collection of any unreferenced containers
+6. Container key exchange through symmetric inter-agent API sessions initiated with asymmetric API handshakes
+7. Network "identity" definition through self-hosted public key infrastructure

 ## How does Muse change things?

 In short, Muse is an overlay network that encrypts everything *not just from device to device*, but from entity to entity.
 It readdresses communications directly between the participants' digital identities (essentially their public keys), instead of (for example) the IP addresses of their devices.
 The protocol implementation abstracts away data transport, so physical addresses are transparent to applications, making them free to focus on high-level concepts like "Paypal, tell Alice her account balance".